 Resolution by the Dinaric States

-A common Resolution by the Dinaric States (“on the sustainable development of the Dinaric arc region”) was negotiated in 2010 and approved on 9 March 2011 by the Ministers or High representatives of Albania, Croatia, Former Yugoslavian Republic of Macedonia, Kosovo, Montenegro and Slovenia on the side of the XI Alpine Conference.
-This Resolution intends to pave the way to a possible future instrument of international law, similar to the Alpine and Carpathian Convention.
+A common Resolution by the Dinaric States ("on the sustainable development of the Dinaric arc region") was negotiated in 2010 and approved on 9 March 2011 by the Ministers or High representatives of Albania, Croatia, Former Yugoslavian Republic of Macedonia, Kosovo, Montenegro and Slovenia on the side of the XI Alpine Conference.
+This Resolution intended to pave the way to a possible future instrument of international law, similar to the Alpine and Carpathian Conventions.

 Caucasus Mountain Co-operation

 One of the first steps towards cooperation in the Caucasus region was made through forming synergies between existing projects and fostering multilateral partnerships for mountain issues within the region as well as with the other mountain regions of the world.
-The project “Sustainable development of mountainous regions of Caucasus” was launched, inspired by the Alliance in the Alps network and financially supported by some Alpine Countries, with a goal of providing a draft for development programmes for eight mountain villages.
+The project "Sustainable development of mountainous regions of Caucasus" was launched, inspired by the Alliance in the Alps network and financially supported by some Alpine countries, with a goal of providing a draft for development programmes for eight mountain villages.

 Central Asia

-Mountain partnership in the Central Asia started in 2000 with the establishment of The Central Asian Mountain Partnership (CAMP) in Kyrgyzstan, Tajikistan and Kazakhstan.
+Mountain partnership in the Central Asia started in 2000 with the establishment of The Central Asian Mountain Partnership (CAMP) in Kyrgyzstan, Tajikistan, and Kazakhstan.
 The main aim of the project was to promote sustainable mountain development to ensure better living conditions for poor majority of mountain people.
 In the first phases CAMP was working in four main areas: resource use, product development and marketing, village development, and policy dialogue.
-In 2003 CAMP established the Alliance of Central Asian Mountain Communities (AGOCA), after the model of “Alliance in the Alps”, as a network of mountain communities with a goal of promoting the interests of the mountain communities, improve communication between mountain villages and exchange of knowledge and experiences.
-Nowadays AGOCA comprises of 70 participating villages and is the reference organization for coordinating transboundary cooperation projects.
+In 2003 CAMP established the Alliance of Central Asian Mountain Communities (AGOCA), after the model of "Alliance in the Alps", as a network of mountain communities with a goal of promoting the interests of the mountain communities, improve communication between mountain villages and exchange of knowledge and experiences.
+AGOCA today comprises 70 participating villages and is the reference organisation for coordinating transboundary cooperation projects.

-The Permanent Secretariat of the Alpine Convention has cooperated in the past with CAMP and AGOCA and some of the Alpine Convention governments finance specific small-scale projects in Kyrgyzstan, Tajikistan and Kazakhstan.
+The Permanent Secretariat of the Alpine Convention has cooperated in the past with CAMP and AGOCA and some of the Alpine Convention governments finance specific small-scale projects in Kyrgyzstan, Tajikistan, and Kazakhstan.

 Despite their geographical diversity, mountain regions worldwide also show great similarities in their challenges.
 Therefore, the Alpine Convention acts in a spirit of cooperation with several partners around the globe to exchange experiences and to raise awareness on the specificities of mountainous regions.
 This transcontinental cooperation contributes to the goal of protecting a balanced and sustainable development of mountain areas.